miwillhite/editable-set/README.markdown

 Todos
 -----

-* Generate a minified version with the rake task
 * Test in more browsers
 * Allow repopulation to allow the default rails root\_in\_json
 * Test the shortcut key combos